Services & Capabilities

-Method 8081 (Pesticides) and 8082 (PCBs) methods are normally used when analyzing surface and ground water as well as solid sample matrices.
-Method 608 includes both Pesticides and PCBs, and is used for wastewater samples.
+Method 8081B (Pesticides) and 8082C (PCBs) methods are normally used when analyzing surface and ground water as well as solid sample matrices.

-The following Pesticides are commonly reported:
+The Following Pesticides are Commonly Reported:

 4,4'-DDD